magomimmo/modern-cljs/doc/tutorial-14.md

 `[quantity price tax discount]` passed to the `deftemplate` call.
 But wait a minute.
 [We already parsed those arguments][21] on the CLJS side of the `calculation` function and we don't want to parse them again.
-To reach this objective we need to refactor the code by moving the parsing code of the fields values from the client side to the server side.
+To reach this DRY objective we need to refactor the code by moving the parsing code of the fields values from the client side to the server side.

 Let's take a look at the CLJS `shopping.cljs` file where we defined the client side `calculate` function.